Technology

 Table Notes:

-(b) The estimated cost of your current heating system is calculated using the average annual heat demand for the property size and the price per kWh for the relevant fossil fuel (price for gas and electricity calculated by Which?, prices for oil, LPG and coal from Sutherland Tables for July 2016.
-Electricity prices are assumed for standard rate tariffs - those on Time Of Use tariffs will pay less.
-Last updated: 6 September 2016.
+(b) The estimated cost of your current heating system is calculated using the average annual heat demand for the property size and the price per kWh for the relevant fossil fuel (price for gas and electricity calculated by Which? in Oct 2017; prices for oil, LPG and coal from Sutherland Tables for Jul 2017.
+Electricity prices are assumed for standard rate tariffs - those on Time Of Use tariffs will pay less).
+Last updated: Oct 2017.

 (c) The estimated annual RHI payment is calculated by multiplying the average annual heat demand by the relative RHI rate for the different technologies.